Symptoms & Causes of Appendicitis

 What are the symptoms of appendicitis?

-The most common symptom of appendicitis is pain in your abdomen.
+The most common symptom of appendicitis is pain in your abdomen, or belly.
+If you have appendicitis, the pain in your abdomen may

-- begins near your belly button and then moves lower and to your right
+- begin near your belly button and move lower and to your right

-- gets worse when you move around, take deep breaths, cough, or sneeze
+- get worse when you move around, take deep breaths, cough, or sneeze

-- is severe and often described as different from any pain you’ve felt before
+- be severe and may feel different than any pain you’ve ever felt

 Other symptoms of appendicitis may include